• Home

 About This Version

-Tony Bennett recorded “Look For the Silver Lining,” accompanied by Bill Charlap and Renee Rosnes (both on piano), for the 2015 album The Silver Lining: The Songs of Jerome Kern.
+Tony Bennett recorded “Look For the Silver Lining” in 2015 for The Silver Lining: The Songs of Jerome Kern.
+Bill Charlap and Renee Rosnes accompanied Bennett for this album.
+Charlap wrote the arrangement.

-“Look For the Silver Lining,” as well as The Silver Lining: The Songs of Jerome Kern, is available from iTunes.
+“Look For the Silver Lining,” as well as The Silver Lining: The Songs of Jerome Kern, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: B.G.
-DeSylva, Bill Charlap, Buddy DeSylva, Jerome Kern, Renee Rosnes, The Silver Lining: The Songs of Jerome Kern
+Filed Under: Song of the Day Tagged With: Bill Charlap, Buddy DeSylva, Jerome Kern, Renee Rosnes, The Silver Lining: The Songs of Jerome Kern, Tony Bennett

 About This Song